PrefectHQ/prefect/docs/concepts/work-pools.md

 ### Deployment Auto-Registration

-Workers are able to automatically apply discovered deployments.
-To submit a deployment to a worker, move the deployment manifest and accompanying flow code to the worker's flows directory a defined by `PREFECT_WORKER_WORKFLOW_STORAGE_PATH` (defaults to `$PREFECT_HOME/workflows`).
+Workers can automatically apply discovered deployments.
+To submit a deployment to a worker, move the deployment manifest and accompanying flow code to the worker's flows directory as defined by `PREFECT_WORKER_WORKFLOW_STORAGE_PATH` (defaults to `$PREFECT_HOME/workflows`).
 The worker will automatically discover and apply deployments when started.
-Workers will also poll their flow storage path at the internal defined by `PREFECT_WORKER_WORKFLOW_STORAGE_SCAN_SECONDS` (defaults to 30 seconds) for new deployments and apply them as they are discovered.
+Workers will also poll their flow storage path at the interval defined by `PREFECT_WORKER_WORKFLOW_STORAGE_SCAN_SECONDS` (defaults to 30 seconds) for new deployments and apply them as they are discovered.

 ### Configuring Prefetch

-By default, the worker begins submission of flow runs a short time (10 seconds) before they are scheduled to run.
-This allows time for the infrastructure to be created, so the flow run can start on time.
-In some cases, infrastructure will take longer than this to actually start the flow run.
+By default, the worker begins submitting flow runs a short time (10 seconds) before they are scheduled to run.
+This behavior allows time for the infrastructure to be created so that the flow run can start on time.
+In some cases, infrastructure will take longer than this to start the flow run.
 In these cases, the prefetch can be increased using the `--prefetch-seconds` option or the `PREFECT_WORKER_PREFETCH_SECONDS` setting.
 Submission can begin an arbitrary amount of time before the flow run is scheduled to start.
 If this value is _larger_ than the amount of time it takes for the infrastructure to start, the flow run will _wait_ until its scheduled start time.
-This allows flow runs to start exactly on time.
+This allows flow runs to start precisely on time.